- Plumbers tape

 How long is a hot water heater lifespan?

 Water heaters often work perfectly for a decade or more without any care, so they're easy to neglect.
 But a few minutes of water heater maintenance once a year pays off by extending the tank's life span and maintaining your water heater's efficiency and safety.
-Also, check out: DIY Hot Water Heater Repair.
+If there are problems occurring, here are some water heater repair tips to help keep it working.

 Project step-by-step (3)